spriteCloud/ecommerce-cucumber-web-test-automation-suite/README.md

 - Account page

 This example cucumber testsuite contains test scenarios that in general match the functionality of most Ecommerce sites.
-For convinience, a small part of the testsuite is already automated.
+For convenience, a small part of the testsuite is already automated.

 # Setup